Water Operational Analytics for Incident Management

 Decisively act towards resolution with a timeline view to manage customer complaints, site investigations, sensor alarms, operator notes, and other data points associated to an incident in a single integrated view.

-Accurately identify an incident's impact to individual customers, minimise downtime and effectively communicate with customers time to resolution within incident management workflows.
+Accurately identify an incident's impact to individual customers, minimize downtime and effectively communicate with customers time to resolution within incident management workflows.

-Alleviate consequence of network incidences and outages by deploying simulation generation with what-if scenarios for outage management enabling you to optimise an action plan by comparing multiple outcomes.
+Alleviate consequence of network incidences and outages by deploying simulation generation with what-if scenarios for outage management enabling you to optimize an action plan by comparing multiple outcomes.

 Operational analytics, artificial intelligence, and the application of machine-learning algorithms can now be part of every water utility’s digital journey.